ocurrent/current-bench/README.md

 If you want to enroll your repository or setup this benchmark repository for your repository, we make the following assumptions.

-1. There is a dune bench target which can run the benchmarks.
+1. There is a `make bench` target which can run the benchmarks.
 2. The benchmarks results are json with of the following format:
 ```
 {